Every product is carefully selected by our editors. If you buy from a link, we may earn a commission.

-In the summer months, shorts are a necessity.
+In the summer months, even as they wane, shorts are a necessity.
 They're how you'll stay cool commuting to work or relaxing outside on the weekend.
 You should aim for a pair that is both comfortable and fun, an equal embrace of casual elements like linen and drawstrings and structured features like pockets and polished hems.

 What to Look for